 Consider it another part of your branding strategy – when the same picture is always attached to your business title, people will come to recognize your face in the same way they recognize your business name.

 Get webbed up

 If your business isn't on the web you’re missing a trick because many of your competitors are online.
 That means that when potential clients start googling for editorial freelancers, they’re going to find your colleagues but they won’t find you.
 And remember to ensure that the information you include is friendly, professional and responsive to the needs of your client (and don’t forget the face-on guidance).
-The excellent Freelance Folder blog recently posted some advice that I'd highly recommend to newbies considering how to pitch their online communications: When New Freelancers Pitch Prospects: 7 Things to Never Say.

 Communicate your understanding

-All text on this blog, The Proofreader's Parlour, and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–17 Louise Harnby.
+All text on The Editing Blog and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–20 Louise Harnby.
 Please do not copy or reproduce any of the content, in whole or part, in any form, unless you ask first.